 - Add cider vinegar and set aside to cool.

-- Slice beef slightly against the grain about a quarter and an inch thick.
-With the grain, it can be chewy and against the grain the jerky can be brittle and fall apart.
+- Slice beef slightly against the grain into 1.25-inch thick slices.
+With the grain, it can be chewy; against the grain, the jerky can be brittle and fall apart.

 - Add beef to marinade for 4 to 6 hours in the fridge